 Some newspapers weren’t content with the ‘traditional’ candidates.
 Some went as far as suggesting completely random candidates like Prince Michael of Kent and Prince Michael of Greece and Denmark (the former seems to be a candidate not so much because of his relation to the Imperial House but more on the ground of his physical likeness to the late Emperor Nicholas II).

 All things considered, Prince Michael of Kent might not be a bad choice after all.Filed under Russian Royals

-Tagged Grand Duchess Maria Vladimirovna, Prince Dimitri Romanovich, Prince Michael, Prince Nicholas Romanovich, Prince Rostislav Romanovich, Romanov Family Association.
+Tagged Grand Duchess Maria Vladimirovna, Prince Dimitri Romanovich, Prince Michael of Kent, Prince Nicholas Romanovich, Prince Rostislav Romanovich, Romanov Family Association.